All Episodes

 Miguel Estrada, I know.

-This is it, but it still takes the cake.
+But it still takes the cake.

-I mean, of all the things to get up there be this identity politics.
+I mean, of all the things to get up there, be this identity politics.

 And it just infuriates me.

-And I have to take a quick time out.
+And I have to take a quick timeout.

 Back here in just a second.

-If you can do it.
+Cool, if you can do it.

 Folks, get this.